escalant3/ember-data-tastypie-adapter/README.md

 ## Usage

-#### Javascript side (as external library)
+#### Javascript side

-- After loading ember.js and ember-data.js, import the tastypie_adapter.js file.
+- You can either import the lib/tastypie_adapter.js file or use the ember-data-tastypie-adapter package on your build process.

 - To use the adapter with your store:

 Basic code to use it with the last ember-data revision: